Murgeye/teamspeak3-python-bot/README.md

 ## Quotes

+This plugin extends your bot with quotes, which get randomly sent to random clients.

+The following table shows all available commands for this plugin:

 | Command | Description |
 | ---:   | :--- |
 | `!addquote quote` | Adds the new quote `quote` |